What Is Jerusalem Day (Yom Yerushalayim)?

 In ancient times, Jerusalem was centrally located, making it accessible to all tribes and all foreigners who would come to worship the one true God.
 As we read in Ezekiel 5:5, “This is what the Sovereign LORD says: This is Jerusalem, which I have set in the center of the nations, with countries all around her.”

-King David called Jerusalem “a city that is bound firmly together” (Psalm 122:3 ESV).
+King David called Jerusalem “a city that is closely compacted together” (Psalm 122:3).
 The Jewish sages explained this description related not to the physical structure of the city, but to the nature of its inhabitants.
 Jerusalem is intended to be a city that connects people and brings strangers together.

 The Six-Day War